-We strive to maintain a reasonable balance between 1) redeemable preferred equity plus members' capital and 2) debt.
-The ratio of redeemable preferred equity plus members' capital to assets was 15% and 14% as of March 31, 2017 and December 31, 2016 respectively.
+We strive to maintain a reasonable (about 15%) balance between 1) redeemable preferred equity plus members' capital and 2) debt.
+The ratio of redeemable preferred equity plus members' capital to assets was 15% and 14% as of June 30, 2017 and December 31, 2016, respectively.
+We anticipate this ratio dropping until more preferred equity is added.
+We are currently exploring potential increases in preferred equity

 In March 2017, S.K.
 Funding sold its 4% interest in our common equity in equal 1% portions to each of our three independent managers and our Executive Vice President of Operations.
+In March and April of 2017, we received an aggregate of \$1,004 of new investment in our redeemable preferred equity from one of our independent managers and the wife of another of our independent managers.